Fluid dynamics meet network science: two cases of temporal network eigendecomposition: Discussion

-{\bf Discussion --} We have proposed two different eigendecompositions applicable to temporal networks, each of them yielding useful information that can be used for a purely data-driven compression (low-dimensional representation) and spectral characterization of the latent graph dynamics, respectively.
-The former, being a simple extension of POD to the realm of temporal networks, is one out of a suite of possible temporal network embeddings \cite{thongprayoon2023embedding, lacasa2025scalar} which here exploits linear dimensionality reduction concepts.
-Further work should explore its applicability across areas including social and biological systems, where (temporal) networks are pervasive.
-On a technical note, observe that graphs are invariant under node relabelling, whereas adjacency matrices aren't.
-This is a limitation, as any a priori obscure node labelling can hinder the patterns observed in the different network eigenmodes, and similarly if node labels are not maintained across network snapshots, the resulting decomposition is less interpretable.
-Adequate extensions of these methods for unlabelled networks are thus needed \cite{caligiuri2025characterizing}.\\ With regard to approximating the Koopman operator, the method provides useful spectral characterization of a linearization of the latent graph dynamics when such dynamics is close to linear and works well when the number of links is approximately constant over time.
-For TNs where the number of links or the matrix norm severely fluctuates over time, the basic method captures (spurious) unstable dynamic modes that quickly govern the dynamics.
-In this case, a more accurate dynamical reconstruction is found by delay-embedding the network trajectory.
-True Koopman mode instabilities emerging in the data-driven linearization of the latent graph dynamics can also benefit from control-theoretic techniques, providing concrete interventions in the temporal network to preserve stability.
+{This works explores the potential application of data-driven methods in fluid dynamics to the field of network science, particularly temporal networks. } We have proposed two different eigendecompositions applicable to temporal networks, each of them yielding useful information that can be used for a purely data-driven compression (low-dimensional representation) and spectral characterization of the latent graph dynamics, respectively.
+The former, being a simple extension of POD to the realm of temporal networks, is aligned with recent strategies for temporal network embeddings \cite{thongprayoon2023embedding, lacasa2025scalar}, and our analysis indicates that even strong lossy compression of the TN preserves key dynamical fingerprints of the original dynamics.
+Further work should explore its applicability across areas including social and biological systems, where (temporal) networks are pervasive.\\ With regard to approximating the Koopman operator, the method provides useful spectral characterization of a linearization of the latent graph dynamics when such dynamics is close to linear and works well when the number of links is approximately constant over time. {This was for instance illustrated in the case of a temporal network generated by successively permuting an original adjacency matrix, where the dynamics is linear and the Koopman operator is therefore easily found, thereby allowing for an exact reconstruction of the (high dimensional) temporal network dynamics from the DMD modes.} Now, for TNs where the number of links (e.g. the adjacency matrix norm) severely fluctuates over time, the basic DMD implementation captures (spurious) unstable dynamic modes that quickly govern the dynamics and ruins long-term forecasting.
+In this case, a more accurate dynamical reconstruction is found by delay-embedding the network trajectory so as to build a higher-dimensional observable.\\ On a technical note, three comments are in order.
+First, observe that graphs are invariant under node relabelling, whereas adjacency matrices aren't.
+This can be seen as a limitation, as any a priori obscure node labelling can hinder the {visual interpretability of the patterns observed in the different network eigenmodes, although the quantitative information one can retrieve from either decomposition --for compression, stability analysis, or reconstruction-- is in itself not affected, as reported in the paper.
+Second, both methods rely on nodes maintaining their labels accross snapshots, and thus they are currently only designed for labelled temporal networks.
+Adequate extensions of these methods for unlabelled networks are thus needed \cite{caligiuri2025characterizing}.
+Third, observe also that while POD does not directly use temporal ordering information of network snapshots for the TN decomposition --similar to other TN embedding approaches \cite{thongprayoon2023embedding, lacasa2025scalar}--, eigendecompositions based on DMD and its extensions assess the dynamical stability in observable space and thus these do consider the temporal ordering.}